catalyst-fp7/documents/interoperability/interoperability.md

 ### Trusted or vetted SPARQL queries

-Some platforms that have this capacity may allow trusted client tools (eg analytics, visualisation, or voting modules) to make SPARQL queries or even updates directly against their database, as opposed to loading the whole object graph or navigating it in successive REST requests.
+Some platforms that have this capacity may allow trusted client tools (e.g. analytics, visualisation, or voting modules) to make SPARQL queries or even updates directly against their database, as opposed to loading the whole object graph or navigating it in successive REST requests.
-This obviously allows for more efficient partial requests, in a way that can be independant of the specificities of the underlying private model of each platform.
+This obviously allows for more efficient partial requests, in a way that can be independent of the specificities of the underlying private model of each platform.

 The best way to implement this would be to use a native RDF database such as [Jena](https://jena.apache.org/) for development.
 However, most technical partners already have data in relational database.